Clary Sage Essential Oil

 Latin name Salvia sclarea – Family species Lamiaceae (Labiatae)

-Clary Sage — also referred to as Clary, Clary Wort, Muscatel Sage, Clear Eye, See Bright, Common Clary, Clarry, Eye Bright — should NOT be confused with the garden sage (s. officinalis), Spanish sage (s. lavendulaefolia), Meadow Clary (s. pratensis), Vervain sage (s. verbenaca) or Eyebright (euphrasia).
+Clary Sage is also referred to as Clary, Clary Wort, Muscatel Sage, Clear Eye, See Bright, Common Clary, Clarry, and Eye Bright, but should NOT be confused with the garden sage (s. officinalis), Spanish sage (s. lavendulaefolia), Meadow Clary (s. pratensis), Vervain sage (s. verbenaca) or Eyebright (euphrasia).

 “As a nerve tonic clary is very good for nervous, weak, fearful types, and may be used in convalescence.
 It is useful in all types of debility, whether physical, mental, nervous, or sexual.
 As a euphoric-tonic-sedative it is useful in nervous depression and ‘weakness of spirit’; it is usually effective in cases of the depression which often accompanies acute physical illness, such as influenza, and also in cases of post-natal depression.” -Robert B. Tisserand in The Art of Aromatherapy